-Listing 3: Excerpt of valid logical table definition metric.
+Listing 3: Excerpt of valid term type metric.

-The SHACL code shown in Listing 3 uses the SHACL exclusive or (sh:xone) constraint which will verify that the logical table node conforms to exactly one of the provided properties.
-The two properties defined in this SHACL code verify that exactly one rr:tableName or rr:sqlQuery exists.
+The SHACL code shown in Listing 3 uses the SHACL in clause (sh:in) to ensure the term type defined within a predicate map is an IRI (rr:IRI).

 Dereferencability of the URI